In today’s post: Learn how to make a cute skirt from an oversized shirt.

 Then I sewed them together, matching the stripes, into a long ring of fabric.

 Because this waistband was very stretchy, I ended up cutting it quite a bit shorter than the width of the top of my skirt.
 When making a yoga waistband you don’t add any elastic, so you have to be sure the waistband itself is tight enough around your waist to keep the skirt up.
-I attached the waistband to the skirt as shown yesterday, and that was all – a new skirt!
+I attached the waistband to the skirt as shown above, and that was all – a new skirt!